Meryl Streep: Early life and education

 Mary Louise Streep was born on June 22, 1949, in Summit, New Jersey, to artist Mary Wilkinson Streep and pharmaceutical executive Harry William Streep Jr. She has two younger brothers, Harry William Streep III and Dana David Streep, both actors.
-Streep's mother, whom she has compared in both appearance and manner to Dame Judi Dench, strongly encouraged her daughter and instilled confidence in her from a very young age.
+Streep's mother, who she claims looks like Dame Judi Dench, strongly encouraged her daughter and instilled confidence in her from a very young age.
 Streep said, "She was a mentor because she said to me, 'Meryl, you're capable.
 You're so great.'
 She was saying, 'You can do whatever you put your mind to.
 If you're lazy, you're not going to get it done.
 But if you put your mind to it, you can do anything.'
 And I believed her."
 Although she was naturally more introverted than her mother, when she later needed an injection of confidence in adulthood, she would consult her mother at times for advice.

 Streep was raised as a Presbyterian in Basking Ridge, New Jersey, and attended Cedar Hill Elementary School and the Oak Street School, which was a junior high school at that time.
 In her junior high debut, she starred as Louise Heller in the play The Family Upstairs.
 In 1963, the family moved to Bernardsville, New Jersey, where she attended Bernards High School.
-Author Karina Longworth described her as a "gawky kid with glasses and frizzy hair", yet noted that she liked to show off in front of the camera in family home movies from a young age.
+As a "gawky kid with glasses and frizzy hair", she liked to show off in front of the camera in family home movies from a young age.
 At age 12, Streep was selected to sing at a school recital, leading to her having opera lessons from Estelle Liebling.
 Despite her talent, she later remarked, "I was singing something I didn't feel and understand.
 That was an important lesson—not to do that.
 To find the thing that I could feel through."
 She quit after four years.
-Streep had many Catholic school friends, and regularly attended Mass.
+Streep had many Catholic school friends and regularly attended Mass.
 She was a high school cheerleader for the Bernards High School Mountaineers.
 She was also chosen as the homecoming queen her senior year.